Hadenkezama/330project2/README.md

 # 330project2
-An attempt of implementing the fuzzy algorithm for classifying processes Haden Remoue-Kezama
+An implementation of a fuzzy algorithm for process scheduling.
+Haden Remoue-Kezama
 200379095